![]() |

 Texas Instruments SR-10 Version 1

 or TI-2500.
-Today we wouldn't call it a Scientific calculator, but it used the scientific
+Today we wouldn't call it a scientific calculator, but it allowed to

 the abbreviation "SR" in the designation stands for.